katrinasuherman/HealthyRecipeAnalysis/README.md

 Instead of using arbitrary values for hyperparameters, we can create a better model by tuning hyperparameters.
 Steps of creating our new model involve:

-1. Used feature engineering to create 2 new features.
+We used feature engineering to create 2 new features.

-    - Feature 1: Interaction Term: Multiply `saturated_fat` by sugar to capture recipes with high values of both.
-    - Feature 2: Binarize `saturated_fat` into "low" and "high" using a threshold (median value) to create a categorical feature.
-    - Transform Existing Features: Quantile transform sugar to make it robust to outliers.
+1.⁠ ⁠Feature 1: Interaction Term (⁠saturated_fat * sugar).
+   This feature captures the combined effect of `⁠ saturated_fat ⁠` and ⁠sugar ⁠on whether a recipe is healthy.
+Recipes high in both saturated fat and sugar are less likely to be considered healthy, but this relationship might not be strictly additive; it could be multiplicative or more complex.
+By introducing the interaction term, the model can better capture this non-linear relationship between the two nutritional components, which may provide more meaningful insights into what constitutes a "healthy" recipe.

+2.⁠ ⁠Feature 2: Binarized ⁠ saturated_fat ⁠(Low/High).
+   By binarizing ⁠ saturated_fat ⁠ into "low" and "high" categories using the median value as a threshold, we introduce a categorical feature that simplifies the distinction between recipes with varying levels of saturated fat.
+This transformation reflects practical dietary guidelines, where saturated fat thresholds are often used to assess healthiness.
+It also helps the model differentiate between recipes with significantly different health implications due to their fat content.

+3.⁠ ⁠Transform Existing Feature: Quantile Transformation on ⁠sugar.
+   The ⁠ sugar ⁠ feature is transformed using a quantile transformation to make it robust to outliers.
+Sugar content is often highly skewed in recipe datasets, as some recipes (e.g., desserts) have disproportionately high values.
+The quantile transformation ensures that these extreme values do not dominate the model's training process, allowing it to focus on meaningful patterns across the majority of the data.

-2. Hyperparameter Tuning.
+Then we do Hyperparameter Tuning.

     Instead of using 10 for our maximum depth and 100 for our number of estimators, we performed hyperparameter tuning using `GridSearchCV` to systematically explore a range of parameter values and identify the combination that yields the best results.